ToaSt: Token Channel Selection and Structured Pruning for Efficient ViT: ToaSt

-\textbf{Prioritizing Global Context.} For models with a designated class token (e.g., DeiT, ViT), we assign a dominant weight to the global term (e.g., $\lambda_{cls} = 2.0, \lambda_{patch} = 1.0$).
-This weighting strategy ensures a \textit{fine-grained selection}, prioritizing channels that encode global semantic information over those that simply exhibit high local magnitude.
-For architectures without an explicit CLS token (e.g., Swin Transformer), the first term is omitted, simplifying the problem to a purely patch-based importance calculation.
+\textbf{(b) Other architectures} (e.g., ViT-MAE, Swin Transformer), where no CLS-aligned training signal exists, the formulation simplifies to:

+This reduces to a magnitude-based selection over sampled patch tokens.
+Ablation results (Appendix Table~\ref{tab:attn_weighting_ablation}) confirm that attention-guided weighting benefits CLS-distilled models (+2.2 to +8.0\%p) but is neutral for MAE and Swin, validating this architecture-dependent design.

-\textbf{Hardware-Friendly Structured Reduction.} Crucially, this metric determines the survival of the entire channel index $c$ in the expanded dimension.
-By pruning the whole channel (removing the $c$-th column of FC1 and the $c$-th row of FC2), we maintain dense matrix structures rather than creating irregular sparsity.
-This structural regularity allows for \textbf{immediate acceleration on standard hardware (GPUs)} without the need for specialized sparse libraries or indexing overheads.
+\textbf{Hardware-Friendly Structured Reduction.} Crucially, this metric determines the survival of the entire channel index $c$.
+For each FFN sub-layer (FC1 and FC2 independently), TCS removes low-importance channels from the input tokens and slices the corresponding weight entries along the input dimension (i.e., removing the $c$-th column of the weight matrix), forming a dense sub-matrix for efficient GEMM.
+This structural regularity allows for \textbf{immediate acceleration on standard hardware (GPUs)} without the need for specialized sparse libraries or indexing overheads, following the GPU-friendly pruning paradigm~\cite{park2024deprune,park2025wins}.

 \paragraph{Step.3 Layer-Adaptive Pruning Policy} Finally, we apply a differentiated pruning schedule aligned with our sparsity and rank analysis.

 \textbf{FC1 (Expansion):} In early layers where Effective Rank is relatively high, we apply conservative pruning to preserve feature diversity.